 Newly disclosed information shows that hormone-disrupting chemicals are used in a broader range of household products than previously known.
 For the first time, manufacturers of paints and cleaning products available across the country have been required to disclose their uses of hormone-disrupting chemicals called phthalates, revealing phthalates used as a fragrance ingredient as well as a plasticizer in these products.

-A new national report—What Stinks?
-Toxic Phthalates in Your Home—presents data generated by a Maine chemical use reporting requirement, for products sold across the country.
 The report was conceived and authored by the Maine-based Environmental Health Strategy Center and Prevent Harm and is cosponsored by Safer Chemicals, Healthy Families and Safer States, Breast Cancer Fund, Ecology Center, Healthy Babies Bright Futures, and Women’s Voices for the Earth.

 In addition to the first-time disclosures about toxic phthalates in specific paints and cleaners, manufacturers reported the use of phthalates in vinyl clothing, shoes, and fragranced personal care products.
 Reporting companies included 3M, which revealed phthalates in the fragrances of cleaners, disinfectants, and deodorizers, and the Gap, Inc., which reported phthalates used to soften the plastic tips of shoelaces and drawstrings.

 “This data provides new examples of products that are letting these hormone—assaulting chemicals infiltrate our bathrooms, kitchens, schools—and, ultimately, our bodies,” said Mike Belliveau, executive director of the Maine-based Environmental Health Strategy Center and Prevent Harm, lead sponsors of the new report.
 “To protect public health, manufacturers, and retailers should move quickly to replace phthalates with safer substitutes.”